tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * [SimpleCustomerAccount.sol](Activities/02-Stu_Building_a_Basic_Contract/Solved/SimpleCustomerAccount.sol)

-Open the solution and ask the students the following questions:
+Open the solution and ask students the following questions:

 * Why is Solidity so strict with its typing?